brandenburg/np-schedulability-analysis/README.md

 - A POSIX OS.
 Linux and macOS are both known to work.

+- The [Intel Thread Building Blocks (TBB)](https://www.threadingbuildingblocks.org) library and parallel runtime.

+- The [jemalloc](http://jemalloc.net) scalable memory allocator.
+Alternatively, the TBB allocator can be used instead, see build options below.

 ## Build Instructions

 These instructions assume a Linux or macOS host.